-As of December 31, 2020, the majority of our earnings are the result of the rental revenues we receive from our triplenet master leases with Penn, Boyd and Caesars.
-Additionally, we have rental revenue from the Casino Queen property which is leased back to a third-party operator on a triple-net basis pursuant to the Casino Queen Lease.
+The majority of our earnings are the result of revenues we receive from our triple-net master leases with Penn, Boyd, Bally's, Cordish and Caesars.
+Additionally, we have rental revenue from the Casino Queen Master Lease which is also a triple net lease.
 In addition to rent, the tenants are required to pay the following executory costs: (1) all facility maintenance, (2) all insurance required in connection with the leased properties and the business conducted on the leased properties, including coverage of the landlord's interests, (3) taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor) and (4) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties.

-Additionally, in accordance with ASC 842, we record revenue for the ground lease rent paid by our tenants with an offsetting expense in land rights and ground lease expense within the Consolidated Statement of Income as we have concluded that as the lessee we are the primary obligor under the ground leases.
-We sublease these ground leases back to our tenants, who are responsible for payment directly to the landlord.
+Additionally, in accordance with Accounting Standards Codification ("ASC 842"), we record revenue for the ground lease rent paid by our tenants with an offsetting expense in land rights and ground lease expense within the Consolidated Statement of Income as we have concluded that as the lessee we are the primary obligor under the ground leases.
+We sublease these ground leases back to our tenants, who are responsible for payment directly to the landlord